Being an email marketer is like being a movie star

 Fans are always comparing celebrities to other celebrities.
 What are they wearing/doing, who are they dating . . . and most importantly are they ‘A-list’ or have they ‘slipped’?
 In the same way, your sender IP is being compared to other senders in terms of complaints, blacklists and whitelists.

 A bad database can seriously impact your reputation in the same way a couple of bad movies can sink a movie star (did Nicolas Cage ever really recover from Ghost Rider?).
-For email marketers; sending to unknown users, falling foul of spam traps or including recipients who are likely to complain due to lack of relationship or relevance, will have a negative effect on your ability to deliver.
+Not having clean, up to date, valuable and relevant data is a massive opportunity cost for your business and believe it or not, consequence of bad data affects more than just the costs.
+It means that all of the amazing things one can achieve as an email marketer are just not going to reach the right people.
+Sending to unknown users, falling foul of spam traps or including recipients who are likely to complain due to lack of relationship or relevance, will have a negative effect on your ability to deliver.

 Manage your way out

 Just like a movie star you can manage your way out of a bad reputation with consistently good behaviour and choices:

 - Be consistent in both the frequency of your sends and the volume of emails you send out.

 - Track your email failures and do something about them.
 Repeatedly sending to an unknown address contributes negatively in a number of ways, including the risk of getting nailed by spam traps.
 Aim to get your email failures down to less than 1% of your base.